 56 Commonwealth was designed by architect George Nelson Jacobs and built in 1930 as a five story, 22-family apartment house.
 It was built for real estate dealer Frederick E. Johnston, who is shown as the owner on the original building permit application, dated February 10, 1930.

-Plans for the building — including elevations, floor plans, framing plans, and foundation and steel bracing plans — are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN P-77).
+Plans for the building — including elevations, floor plans, framing plans, and foundation and steel bracing plans — are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN P-77).

 56 Commonwealth replaced a townhouse which had been razed in April-May of 1930.
 It had been acquired on January 20, 1930, by Arthur Russell, a salesman with Frederick Johnston’s firm.
 On June 25, 1930, after the house was demolished, the property was transferred to Frederick Johnston.